Metra is a commuter railroad in the Chicago metropolitan area. It is the largest and busiest commuter rail system outside New York City.

 Auto-scaling helps maintain application availability and allows you to scale your Amazon EC2 capacity up or down automatically according to conditions you define.
 Auto-scaling can be used to help ensure that you are running a desired number of Amazon EC2 instances, and can also automatically increase the number of Amazon EC2 instances during demand spikes to maintain performance, and decrease capacity during lulls to reduce costs.

 In addition to overall management of the Metra project, Clarity Partners was responsible for the site front-end design and architecture of the Drupal components, ticket sales e-commerce integration, and supporting the PCI compliance initiative.

 Find A Metra Train mobile app feature

 Pop-up alert in mobile app

-The hosting infrastructure now consists of development, staging and production environments.
+The hosting infrastructure now consists of development, staging, and production environments.
 Through CI tools and processes, Metra and Clarity are able to test new code and ideas in the development and staging environments prior to pushing them to production with confidence.
-The new DevOps oriented development process also allows for multiple development teams to contribute to the code base, including Metra’s internal development team.
+The new DevOps-oriented process also allows for multiple development teams to contribute to the code base, including Metra’s internal development team.